Introduction of Bootable CD

 Making Windows PE Bootable CD

-When making a Windows PE bootable CD, AOMEI Backupper will check out whether your operating system meets the corresponding requirements.
+When making a Windows PE bootable CD, the free backup software - AOMEI Backupper will check out whether your operating system meets the corresponding requirements.
 For instance, is it necessary to install Windows AIK?
 If it does, this software will provide corresponding notices.
 If your operating system is Vista or higher version of OS, such as, Windows 7/8/2008 R2/2011/2012, usually you can directly create a bootable CD without installing Windows AIK.

 Here come the steps of how to create bootable disc with AOMEI Backupper.